Nyanguy/DXML/README.md

 If you know lxml or any other library of your choise very well and you feel comfortable writting your own document traversers when needed, then **don't use this package**.

 Lxml is a **great and fast** library to manipulate xml tree structure!
-However, its API seems outdated and in need of a refresh.
+However, its API seems unintuitive, which is usually not "pythonic".
 When you are in need of generating multiple different xml documents over time, it is a pain to write a new implementation or fix an existing one, so here is a simple general solution for that.
-Furthermore, xml is very widespread and its users don't want to learn a general purpose programming language to *_`build | edit | search`_* xml documents.
 DXML syntax is very easy to follow and it can be easily changed to your preferences.

 I believe that **data should be configured by the input values, not the source code**.